slghtr-says/servercert/docs/BR.md

 **Note**: Once the FQDN has been validated using this method, the CA MAY also issue Certificates for other FQDNs that end with all the Domain Labels of the validated FQDN.
 This method is suitable for validating Wildcard Domain Names.

-##### 3.2.2.4.22 DNS Change with Static Value
+##### 3.2.2.4.22 DNS Record with Static Value

 Confirming the Applicant's control over a FQDN by confirming the presence of a durable record identifying the Applicant in a DNS TXT record for an Authorization Domain Name that is prefixed with a Domain Label that begins with an underscore character.

-The CA MUST confirm the presence of a record containing the following whitespace-delimited tokens:
+The CA MUST confirm the presence of a TXT record containing the following whitespace-delimited tokens:
 - ca="X", where X is an Issuer Domain Name disclosed by the CA in Section 4.2 of the CA's Certificate Policy and/or Certification Practices Statement;
 - accounturi="Y", where Y is a unique URI (as described by RFC 8657, Section 3) identifying the account of the Applicant which requested validation for this FQDN.